9th Std Science Term 1 Solution in English | Lesson.5 Atomic Structure

 Electronic configuration of K+ is (2,8,8)

-Electronic configuration of Cl is (2,8,8)
+The electronic configuration of Cl is (2,8,8)

-So, they are Iso-electonic.
+So, they are Iso-electronic

-Total number of electrons = K + L +M
+Total number of electrons= K + L +M

 = 2+8+18=28

-Ca has electronic configuration 2,8,8,2.
+Ca has electronic configurations 2,8,8,2.
 After losing 2 c-s it becomes 2,8,2 (completely filled outer shell.

 Ca -2e Ca2+